ros-realtime/ros2-realtime-examples/README.md

 TODO: Add other packages after review (currently in rolling-experimental branch):
+* minimal_scheduling: shows how to configure the thread(s) scheduling policy and priority (TODO: add SCHED_DEADLINE example)
+* minimal_cpu_affinity: shows how to set the process and threads CPU affinity
+* minimal_realtime_loop: shows different approaches to created typical real-time time based loops
 * minimal_memory_lock: shows how to lock the process memory and pre-allocate dynamic memory to avoid memory page faults
 * minimal_deadline_qos: shows how to use the DDS deadline QoS policy